 For instance, during the band's 2001 tour promoting Lateralus, an album that went platinum, Tool's performances usually lasted for more than two hours and fifteen minutes.
 Actually, during the Mile High Music Festival in Denver the same year, they went on for almost 2 and a half hours on stage, which until that point was the longest Tool show in history.
 Undoubtedly, their devoted fan base received quite their fair share and more of what they paid for.

-It may be reminded that Tool has been touring actively only between 2001 and 2007 and then between 2019 and 2022, when it returned to the road in early 2022 with greater intensity.
+It may be remembered that Tool has been touring actively only between 2001 and 2007 and then between 2019 and 2022 when it returned to the road in early 2022 with greater intensity.
 As mentioned previously, Tool has not performed in most markets for over 15 years, which makes these shows highly anticipated for die-hard fans.

 The band did not fail to deliver this in their 2022 tour, where they played their longest sets ever, with most performances usually lasting up to two hours and 30 minutes to 2 hours and 45 minutes of high-energy and passion-filled music.

-The organizational complexity of their songs is another factor which I found fundamental in explaining why Tool concerts are longer than most traditional rock concerts.
-Tool is well recognized for lengthy compositions involving complex rhythm patterns; many of their greatest hits last between 10 and 15 minutes, sometimes more.
+The organizational complexity of their songs is another factor that I found fundamental in explaining why Tool concerts are longer than most traditional rock concerts.
+The tool is well recognized for lengthy compositions involving complex rhythm patterns; many of their greatest hits last between 10 and 15 minutes, sometimes more.

 Similarly, in their 2006 two-part instrumental 10,000 Days (Wings Pt.
 2), they have been playing in concert formats longer than 30 minutes at one time.
 To put that into perspective, that would be akin to getting an additional set of songs from performing a set worth of songs!

 Next, we have those additional touches that have been a part of Tool's concerts for quite some time now.
-Starting with the utterly beautiful, digitized artwork of Breckinridge Haggerty to the simply disturbing, stop-motion animation clips by Adam Jones, Tool concerts are basically like going to an art house movie theatre while simultaneously getting their faces melted by the sheer power of sound.
+Starting with the utterly beautiful, digitized artwork of Breckinridge Haggerty to the simply disturbing, stop-motion animation clips by Adam Jones, Tool concerts are basically like going to an art-house movie theater while simultaneously getting their faces melted by the sheer power of sound.

 Of course, to the kinetic movements of Maynard James Keenan along with the vibrant lights and lasers, there are enough bits and pieces to focus on during a run-of-the-mill Tool concert that lasts over 20 songs.
 Although the entire program feels very lengthy, the fast pace at which it passes is due to the mesmerizing ambiance.